lordbilzy/lordbilzy/README.md

-- 👋 Hi, I’m @lordbilzy
+- 👋 Hi, I’m @Bilal
 - 👀 I’m interested in ...
 Coding
 - 🌱 I’m currently learning ...
-Python
+Python and HTML,CSS and JS
 - 💞️ I’m looking to collaborate on ...
 Code
 - 📫 How to reach me ... sunmonubilal@gmail.com